Model locks in Cowboys vs. Broncos picks, score prediction for NFL Week 8

 The Denver Broncos (5-2) will host the Dallas Cowboys (3-3-1) in what promises to be an entertaining NFL Week 8 matchup on CBS and Paramount+.
 Bo Nix and the Broncos are coming off a wild win against the New York Giants, where a 33-point fourth quarter led them to a 33-32 victory.
 The Cowboys are also coming off a win, defeating NFC East rivals the Washington Commanders, 44-22.

 Kickoff from Empower Field at Mile High is set for 4:25 p.m.
 ET on CBS and Paramount+.
 Denver is a 3.5-point favorite in the latest Cowboys vs. Broncos odds from SportsLine consensus, while the over/under for total points scored is 51.5.
+The Broncos are -198 money line favorites (risk $198 to win $100), while the Cowboys are +164 underdogs.
 Before making any Broncos vs. Cowboys picks, make sure you check out the NFL picks from the SportsLine Projection Model.
 Be sure to watch this game on CBS and Paramount+, where new users can get a free one-week trial.
 Sign up here.

 Click here to bet Cowboys vs. Broncos at DraftKings Sportsbook, where new users get $300 in bonus bets if your initial $5 bet wins and three months of NBA League Pass free: